Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/README.md

 The Project makes use of VRTK and will have various other assets referenced here once the starting point is complete

 To Do's:
-- [ ] 5 object each person for decoration/scenary for ground
+- [x] 5 object each person for decoration/scenary for ground
-- [ ] 5 object each person for decoration/scenary for air
+- [x] 5 object each person for decoration/scenary for air
-- [ ] 5 object each person for decoration/scenary for space
+- [x] 5 object each person for decoration/scenary for space
-- [ ] damage enemy script
+- [x] enemy damage script
-- [ ] Healthbar
+- [x] Healthbar
-- [ ] HP lost on high velocity impact
+- [x] HP lost on high velocity impact
 - [ ] Damage numbers
 - [ ] Animation for tank attack
-- [ ] 3 weapons per person